Bachelor of Arts (BA)

 Research training, personal and professional development are all embedded into your PPL degree programme.
 Through modules, extracurricular activities, skills workshops, careers events and one-to-one advice sessions, you will be able to hone the skills that employers and further study programmes are looking for.

-Typically there are 8-12 hours of classroom contact per week.
+Usually there are 8-12 hours of classroom contact per week.
 Teaching follows a pattern of weekly lectures and seminars, supplemented by group work, one-to-one advice and feedback hours, and the use of web-based materials.

 How will I be assessed?